Yacarreon93/training-react-boilerplate/README.md

 28. git run linting tests and prettier in git hooks with husky
 29. react avoid deprecated react apis with react strictmode
 30. react create an error boundary for a react app
+31. aria check for accessibility issues in the browser with react axe